A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 Go on A Las Vegas Food Tour

 I LOVE going on food tours when I travel because it often gives me ideas for where to eat and allows me to try small bites from many different restaurants.
-My mom and I went on a Lip Smacking Foodie Tour.
+My mom and I went on a Lip Smacking Foodie Tour on our trip and I enjoyed it so much that I booked another one when Logan and I visited Las Vegas together.
 Technically I could have also included this in my places to eat in Las Vegas because the portions of food were enough for a heavy meal but again… the experience can’t be matched.

 I also want to note that Lip Smacking Foodie Tour did a wonderful job accommodating my dietary and allergy restrictions which I always appreciate whenever possible.